 4. Few or no incentives from dealers or manufacturers

-2021 is a bad year to buy a new car because there are few or no incentives whatsoever being offered on new cars by dealers or manufacturers.
+2022 is another bad year to buy a new car because there are few or no incentives whatsoever being offered on new cars by dealers or manufacturers.
 It stands to reason really.
 If dealers and manufacturers have more people wanting to buy new cars than they have cars to sell, why on earth would they want to offer discounts or incentives?

 Incentives are offered when sellers need to attract buyers, but when they have more buyers than they can handle there’s no reason for them to discount a vehicle they can sell to the next person that comes along for full MSRP.
 And at the moment, that next person will be along almost immediately, and that’s if there isn’t already a waiting list for that particular model.